 Package types

-Crossplane supports two package types, Configurations
+Crossplane supports these package types: Configurations

 and Providers